 In this scenario you deploy your site to an environment based on Microsoft Azure cloud components.
 Prior to deploying your site, you need to create and configure the various Azure components needed, including a Web App, an SQL Database, a Service Bus, and a BLOB storage.

 See Deploying to Azure Web Apps how to do this.

 Cloud-based solutions are powerful when scaling for site availability.
 However, managing the required components can be quite challenging.
-With Episerver DXC Service, you let Episerver manage the cloud components for you.
+With Episerver DXP, you let Episerver manage the cloud components for you.
 You can choose to either deploy yourself through the Episerver self-deployment portal, or let Episerver do the deployment.

 Deploying to Microsoft Windows Server

 You can also run your site "non-cloud" using Microsoft IIS and Windows/SQL Server.
 As a first step when moving towards a production-like environment, you can set up a local environment with IIS and deploy to that, to get an understanding of how it works.
-Moving to a full version of IIS also requires enabling of some features, see Required IIS features.
+Moving to a full version of IIS also requires enabling of some features.

 When deploying, you create the artifacts for the site, the database, and the application data, and then use XCOPY to move the files to the target server.
 See Deploying to Windows servers.